marcovolino/data-structures-and-algorithms/docs/data-structures/arrays.md

 title: Arrays
 ---

-An **array** is a data structure that stores elements in a fixed-size, contiguous block of memory, shown below.
+An **array** is a data structure that stores elements in a fixed-size, contiguous block of memory, as illustrated below.
 Each element in the array is of the same data type and can be accessed directly using an index, typically starting from zero.
-Arrays allow fast access, O(1),  to elements but have fixed size, meaning resizing requires the creation of a new array.
+Arrays allow fast access to elements but have fixed size, meaning resizing requires the creation of a new array.
 They are ideal for storing ordered data like lists of numbers, characters, or objects.
-However, inserting or deleting elements in the middle can be costly, O(n), since it may require shifting elements.
+However, inserting or deleting elements in the middle can be costly since it may require shifting elements.

 ![Image of an Array](../image/array.png)

 **Interface**

+Arrays should ideally implement:

+- Indexing, or accessing, elements
+- Insertion (beginning, middle, end)
+- Deletion
+- Updating values
-Arrays should ideally allow indexing (accessing elements), Insertion (beginning, middle, end), Deletion, Updating values and Traversal (looping through an array).
-However, features and implementations vary across programming languages.
-A C++ implementation of a dynamically allocated array can be found in the code repository.
+- Traversal (looping through an array).

+Features and implementations vary across programming languages.

+A basic C++ implementation of a templated dynamically-allocated array can be found in the [code repository](https://github.com/marcovolino/data-structures-and-algorithms/blob/main/c%2B%2B/data-structures/DynamicArray.cpp).

 **Complexity**

-An array is O(n) space complexity, where n is the number of elements Indexing of all elements is O(1) time complexity - generally implemented using pointer arithmetic
+- An array is O(n) space complexity, where n is the number of elements
+- Access operations are O(1) time complexity - generally implemented using pointer arithmetic.
+- Update operations are O(1) time complexity
+- Insert operations are O(n) complexity
+- Delete operations are O(n) complexity

-## Array examples in c++
+## Arrays in C++
-Arrays can be implemented in c++ using the following [] notation, as shown below:
+Arrays can be implemented in c++ using the following `[]` notation, as shown below:

 ```c++
 // Declare Array